 Five, begotten by none, is sacred.
 Of itself 5 is the pent, the grand quintile, unique, different from all that has been before.
 Five is of transmutation and transformation.
 Five allows freedom from lower three-dimensional form, from being locked eternally in a cyclic square of time.

-Five reorients what was a perpetual cycle in the horizontal plane of the dualistic would to a vertical perspective where makes possible the ascension of man: i.e., the horizontal spinal column of animal to the vertically arrayed antenna system (spinal column) of the human.
+Five reorients what was a perpetual cycle in the horizontal plane of the dualistic would to a vertical perspective where makes possible the ascension of man: i.e., the horizontal spinal column of animal to the vertically arrayed antenna system (spinal column) of man.